Alipurduar University: History

 In 1947, India gained independence but with a partition on the religious line.
 This partition led to the migration of a huge number of displaced people to the Dooars areas.
 Higher education for the children of these uprooted poverty-stricken people was of utmost necessity to change their fortune.
 In 1956 under the Refugee Rehabilitation and Development Programme of the Union Government, a local committee led by Late N. K. Mukherjee moved to the government for an establishment of undergraduate degree College at the Alipurduar town.
 G.B.
 Panth (union home minister of that time) also urged the Chief Minister of West Bengal Dr. Bidhan Chandra Roy for setting up a sponsored Degree College at Alipurduar.
 Finally, this institution was formally established in 1957 as an affiliating college of the University of Calcutta.When the University of North Bengal was established in 1962 at this part of the West Bengal, the affiliation of the college changed from the University of Calcutta to the University of North Bengal.
 In 2018, West Bengal state government announced the decision to upgrade the Alipurduar College as a full-fledged university.
 Finally, Alipurduar University was formally established by an Act of the West Bengal legislature.
 It became active with the appointment of the first vice-chancellor, Mahendra Nath Roy, in 2020.

 Academics

-University offers PG courses in Bengali, English, Sanskrit, History, Political Science, Philosophy, Economics, Geography, Commerce, Physics, Chemistry, Mathematics, Botany, and Zoology.
+University offers PG and Phd courses in Bengali, English, Sanskrit, History, Political Science, Philosophy, Economics, Geography, Commerce, Physics, Chemistry, Mathematics, Botany, and Zoology.

 The University College offers undergraduate courses in various subjects in Arts, Commerce and Sciences.